Product Liability and Aviation Accidents

 If manufacturers fail to provide adequate warnings or instructions for use, they can be held strictly liable for failure to warn.
 There are two types of warnings:

 Aviation claims against manufacturers of aircraft or component parts require a detailed understanding of aviation, FAA rules and regulations, and specific laws related to aviation.
-If you have suffered injury or the death of a loved one due to an aviation accident you'll benefit from some professional advice.
-Contact a local attorney for a free initial review of your claim to learn more about your legal recourse.
+Also, these types of suits are often class actions.
+If you've suffered injury or the death of a loved one due to an aviation accident you'll benefit from the expertise of an experienced personal injury attorney.